ibm-cloud-docs/monitoring/infrastructure/baremetal_linux.md

 4. Add more IPMI metrics to the **[Bare Metal] IPMI monitoring** custom dashboard.
 Repeat the steps for each of the IPMI metrics that you want to monitor.

 5. Drag and drop, and resize panels to get the dashboard layout that you want.
 Save the layout.

+## Next steps
+{: #baremetal_linux_next_steps}

+- Create a custom dashboard.
+For more information, see [Working with dashboards](/docs/monitoring?topic=monitoring-dashboards#dashboards).

+- Learn about alerts.
+For more information, see [Working with alerts](/docs/monitoring?topic=monitoring-monitoring#monitoring_alerts).

+- Learn how to manage logs.
+See [Logging with bare metal servers](/docs/log-analysis?topic=log-analysis-ubuntu_baremetal).

+- Learn about {{site.data.keyword.sysdigsecure_full}} and how you can use it to find and prioritize software vulnerabilities, detect and respond to threats, and manage configurations, permissions and compliance from source to run.
+See [Getting started with {{site.data.keyword.sysdigsecure_full}}](/docs/workload-protection?topic=workload-protection-getting-started).